 We also support an advanced Table component, called

-DataTable, which allows sorting, filtering, and interactive analysis - however it requires publishing your report to a Datapane server to function.
+DataTable, which allows sorting, filtering, and interactive analysis - however it requires uploading your report to a Datapane server to function.

 Let's take the example above, and plot some data using the Python library Altair and add some text.